 SWAN recognizes sex work as work.
 We support the decriminalization of sex work.
 SWAN advocates for sex workers’ rights and we do our best to ensure that women engaged in sex work are able to work safely and without discrimination.
 We celebrate newcomer, migrant, and immigrant women as integral to the sex workers’ rights movement.
 We welcome trans* & gender-diverse im/migrant women.

 A society in which sex work stigma, discrimination and inequities are eliminated and non-judgmental community acceptance, supports and resources exist for women who engage in sex work.

 -Connect with indoor sex workers who may experience barriers in accessing health, legal and social services.

 -Deliver a wide range of rights-based, sex worker-centered harm reduction support services.

 -Build and sustain trust and respect to ensure the women we support have access to community-based services and current information on issues that affect their work.

 -Develop knowledge on the national and transnational dimensions of human trafficking from a critical perspective.
 Recognize the distinction between sex work and human trafficking and the consequences that can result from conflating sex work with human trafficking.

-SWAN Vancouver Society is a member of the Global Alliance Against Traffic in Women and Living in Community, is affiliated with the Canadian Alliance of Sex Work Law Reform and a supporter of the Global Network of Sex Work Projects.
+SWAN Vancouver Society is a member of the Global Alliance Against Traffic in Women, Living in Community, the Canadian Alliance of Sex Work Law Reform and a supporter of the Global Network of Sex Work Projects.